iamalexbrady/iamalexbrady.github.io/docs/_articles/stoic-rules.md

 [50 Very Short Rules for a Good Life From the Stoics](https://forge.medium.com/50-very-short-rules-for-a-good-life-from-the-stoics-871241494571) by Ryan Holiday

 ✅ if the stoic rule matches my understanding of ACIM<br/>
-❌ if the stoic rule does not match my understanding of ACIM
+❌ if the stoic rule does not match my understanding of ACIM<br/>
+😶 if ACIM or I are silent on the matter

 ---